 What Do You Put Inside a Sensory Bin?

-The possibilities for materials you can use to fill sensory bins are endless!
+The possibilities for sensory bin tools and materials you can use to fill sensory bins are endless!
 Here are just a few of my favorite sensory bin fillers listed for you below.

 - Water beads